Samsung buys chipmaker CSR's handset technology

 Samsung and Apple are waging legal battles in about 10 countries, accusing each other of patent infringement as they vie for supremacy in the mobile device market.

-The company tops the mobile apps processor market in terms of revenue, controlling 72 percent in the first quarter, followed by Texas Instruments Inc with 12 percent and Qualcomm with 9 percent, according to data from Strategy Analytics.
+The company tops the mobile apps processor market in terms of revenue, controlling 72 percent in the first quarter, followed by Texas Instruments (TXN.O) with 12 percent and Qualcomm (QCOM.O) with 9 percent, according to data from Strategy Analytics.

 CCS Insight analyst Geoff Blaber said Samsung's move came hot on the heels of the acquisition of Nanoradio, a Swedish WiFi chip set company, on June 1.